cbgoodman/tels-data/README.md

 * tels_muni_changes.xlsx - changes in TELs imposed on cities
 * tels_sd_changes.xlsx - changes in TELs imposed on school districts
 * crosswalk.xlsx - state fips codes, census codes, names, and abbreviations

-## Source material
-Full legal citations for all included data can be found on the [wiki](https://github.com/cbgoodman/localdebtlimits/wiki) at the top of this page.